 As budgets shift from traditional digital marketing platform to social media, effective social media strategy is necessary to deliver the results executives and chief marketing officers (CMOs) demand.

-For companies feeling the heat to do more with social media, this article lays out the keys aspects of a social media marketing plan.
+For companies feeling the heat to do more with social media, this article lays out the keys aspects of a writing a social media marketing plan.

 Demographics are Driving the Shift to Social Media

 More people are spending more time on social channels.
 Most consumers use at least two social media platforms each and every day.
 Many use more than two.

 Shifting demographics are driving much of the adoption of social media.
 As younger people enter into adulthood, a greater percentage of users are accessing the internet primarily from a phone or other mobile device (tablet).